Luke's Mount Sinai Roosevelt

 who have made major contributions in surgery in the US.

-The Syms Operating Pavilion opened in 1882 at Roosevelt Hospital and was
+The Syms Operating Pavilion opened in 1882 at Mount Sinai Roosevelt and was

 known as the finest facility of its kind in New York and the best appointed